WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## What Is General Assembly?

-- More 20 global campuses across 6 countries.
+- More than 20 global campuses across 6 countries.
 - A thriving alumni community of 50,000+ full- and part-time graduates.
 - Corporate training with 350+ companies, including more than 40 of the Fortune 100.
 - 500,000+ attendees at bootcamps, workshops, and events.